OttCS/Portable-DnD/Races.md

 **Bonus Languages** All playable races can speak, read, and write Common, as well as other noted languages

 # Humans

 **Racial Ability Scores** Three of your choice

 **Bonus Languages** One extra language of your choice.

 # Dragonborn
+Dragonborn resemble bipedal dragons, standing upright as most humanoids do.
+While they lack wings, they have a set of scales in the color of their draconic ancestor.
+With an average height of six feet and strong builds, dragonborn have been known throughout history as imposing figures, using this influence for both good and evil.

+_Dragonborn come from large clans, where the success of the group is often more important than having individual goals.
+While there are some who strike out on their own, most dragonborn have a fierce loyalty to those who show they can be trusted._

 **Racial Ability Scores** Strength

 **Bonus Languages** Draconic